 CAUTION – MATH! – If there is variable conduction to the ventricles, atrial fibrillation becomes a common misdiagnosis.
 Measure a bunch of R-R intervals and look for a lowest-common-denominator.
 For example, if the atria are contracting at 300 bpm, meaning F-waves are 200 ms apart (1 large box), even with variable conduction every RR interval should be a multiple of 200.
 This means that 2:1 conduction would result in R-waves exactly 2 large boxes apart (400 ms); 3:1 conduction leads to R-waves 3 large boxes apart (600 ms); and 4:1 conduction would exhibit 4 large boxes between R-waves (800 ms).
 It’s minutiae for a diagnosis that probably won’t change the treatment plan, but who cares about patient outcomes when you can prove to everyone that you’re smarter than them.²

 If you see what appear to be F-waves at a rate exceeding 350 bpm, they’re probably “f-waves” associated with atrial fibrillation (note the clever use of lower-case in this case).
-The key to this distinction is that in atrial flutter with regular conduction (be it 2:1, 3:1, or 7:1), the QRS complex will typically appear at a regular interval in comparison to the F-waves.
-In fibrillation the QRS will vary in its relationship to the f-waves.
-The morphology of f-waves will often vary, however I have also seen cases of very regular appearing fibrillatory waves.
+The key to this distinction is that in atrial flutter with regular conduction (be it 2:1, 4:1, or 7:1), the QRS complex will typically appear at a regular interval in relation to the F-waves.
+In fibrillation the QRS will vary its relationship to the f-waves.
+The morphology of fibrillatory f-waves will often vary as well, sometimes by a very small degree, though I have also seen cases of very regular appearing fibrillatory waves.

-On the other hand, if the rate is less than 250 bpm, it may be an entity known as “atrial tachycardia.”
-In A-Tach you will see distinct P-waves at a rate exceeding the normal physiological rate of sinus rhythm, often with 2:1 or 3:1 conduction, except they don’t have the saw-tooth pattern of flutter waves and are slower.
+Confusing things further (especially after tips #11 and 12), if the rate is less than 250 bpm it may be an entity known as “atrial tachycardia.”
+In A-tach you will see distinct P-waves of abnormal morphology at a rate exceeding the normal physiological rate of sinus rhythm, often with similar conduction ratios to a-flutter, except they don’t have the saw-tooth pattern of flutter waves and are slower.
 As I stated in #9, there can be some overlap with slow a-flutter and atrial tach, leaving a diagnostic grey-zone.
 Thankfully they’re still treated the same acutely.

 14 – Too fast to be possible is not impossible.

-(Sigghhhhhh.
-For fear of being accused of being unsafe, I have to note the obvious: My whole blog, and this section in particular, in no way endorses trying to get fancy and pull out a zebra to diagnose an unstable patient; just follow ACLS.
+(To deter accusations of being unsafe [What?!
+Baseless accusations on the internet?!
+Never!!], I have to note the obvious: My whole blog, and this section in particular, in no way endorses trying to get fancy and pull out a zebra to diagnose an unstable patient; just follow ACLS.
 It is simply intended to act as water for your mind-grapes.³)